surajpoddar-ml/Traffic-Detection-Biratnagar-Outlook-Frame/README.md

-# Yatra Sathi - Biratnagar 🗺️
+# BIRATNAGR HIDAU - Biratnagar 🗺️

-**Yatra Sathi** is an interactive web-based travel assistant for Biratnagar, designed to help **local people, riders, and tourists** navigate the city efficiently.
+**BIRATNAGR HIDAU** is an interactive web-based travel assistant for Biratnagar, designed to help **local people, riders, and tourists** navigate the city efficiently.
 The platform provides **real-time updates** about traffic, accidents, construction, and waterlogging, along with a **searchable route system** and an intuitive **interactive map**.

 ---